barnese3/Fly-Docs/Cache.md

 })
 ```

 Fly Edge Apps add the `Fly-Cache` header to HTTP Responses. `Fly-Cache: HIT` means that our request was served by the CDN (from the cache), not the origin server. `Fly-Cache: MISS` means that your request was not served by the CDN, but rather served from the origin server.
 A CDN takes content and distributes that content in lots of places.
 It's an efficient way to store data on servers around the world and deliver content faster than from a single location.
-This is one of the features that makes Fly Edge Apps so unique and powerful.
+This is one of the features that makes Fly Edge Apps so fast and powerful.

 Ultimately, the function above checks the cache for our video, serves the video from the cache if it is found, or fetches the video from the origin and sets it in the cache for 24 hours, speeding it up for future users.